newling/rocm-libraries/shared/race-emulator/README.md

 ## Current status

 The majority of the effort so far has gone into emulating instructions.
-The emulator supports gfx942 (MI300X) and gfx1151 (Strix).
-The number of supported instruction mnemonics can be obtained via `raceemulator::getInstructions().size()`.
-With this set of instructions, the emulator has numerically validated runs of
+The emulator supports gfx942 (MI300X) and gfx1151 (Strix), and has numerically validated runs of

 - hipBLASLt/TensileLite GEMM kernels (f32, bf16, f16)
 - an IREE-generated GEMM kernel (f32)